My ancestors and family lived in Indonesia for many generations.

 Well, this also made me more proud of my Indonesian blood and more curious about where I come from.
 My grandmother always missed Indonesia and told me many stories.
 My mother was very young when she came here.
 Nowadays in the Netherlands many people still don’t know much about Indonesia, except for some of the bad things that happened there in the past and some prejudice.
 I agree with the people who I talked to in Indonesia about this: “we are all brothers (and sisters) now”.
 I’d like to know and show more about the beautiful and positive sides of Indonesia.
 And many of my friends are interested to hear and see my story.

 During my journeys some people I met and some who read my stories (on my website and social media) told me I’m a brave woman and a big inspiration.
 I really liked to hear that.
 I started this journey just because I’m curious to see where I come from and love travelling and discovering new things.
 And I would like to tell and preserve my family’s stories for the next generations.
-But it’s wonderful to hear that my stories also inspire people.
+But it’s wonderful to hear that my stories also inspiring people.
 I discovered how amazing Indonesia, Malaysia and Singapore are and that I’m probably not so different than my ancestors.
 And I also met other descendants of the same ancestors.
 I’m looking forward to continue my journey.

 I’m currently doing more research in the East India Company online archives of the British Librairy, the Singapore National Archive and the University Librairy in Leiden (Netherlands).